 Who is eligible for the Enterprise Co-op program?

-All co-op students from all six faculties are eligible to apply if their status in Waterloo Works is without any penalties, and they are on-stream for the work term.
+All co-op students from the Faculty of Arts, Engineering, Environment, Mathematics and Science are eligible to apply if their status in Waterloo Works is without any penalties, and they are on-stream for the work term.

 Regular program students who have been accepted to the Minor in Entrepreneurship program and are scheduled for a non-school term are also eligible to apply.